MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

         void loop()
         {
         }
-        // According to Parallax's datasheet for the PING, there are
+        // According to Parallax's data-sheet for the PING, there are
         // 73.746 microseconds per inch (i.e. sound travels at ~1130 feet per
         // second at room temperature and standard pressure).